Tips, Tricks And Hacks For Your Vehicle

 Why A Car Won't Start After Overheating

-There are several types of belts in a car, each with a different purpose.
-The fan belt helps to cool the engine by driving the water pump and fan.
-The alternator belt powers the alternator, which in turn charges the battery.
 The power steering belt provides power assistance to the steering system.
-And finally, the serpentine belt drives all of the pulleys on the engine, including the water pump, fan, alternator, and power steering pump.
+Finally, the serpentine belt drives all of the pulleys on the engine, including the water pump, fan, alternator, and power steering pump.
 Each of these belts is critical to the proper functioning of a car.

 The belts in a car are made of a variety of materials, depending on the type of belt and its intended use.
 V-belts, for example, are often made of synthetic rubber, while timing belts are typically made of reinforced fiberglass or Kevlar.
 Serpentine belts, which are used to drive accessories such as the alternator and power steering pump, are usually made of EPDM rubber.

-Overheating can cause major damage to your car.
-If the temperature gauge needle moves into the red, it’s time to pull over.
-Continued driving could cause the engine to seize.
-Melted belts are one reason a car won’t start after overheating.
 The serpentine belt, timing belt, or fan belt can slip off its pulley if it gets too hot.
 The coolant pump may also stop working if the belts melted.
 Inspect the front of the engine for any signs of melted plastic.

 5. Brust hoses